North American hunting technologies: Early Archaic

 The Early Archaic age "... widely is viewed as a time of human adaptation to Holocene, post glacial climatic conditions".
 Coming directly out of a colder, much more glacier dominated landscape, the strain on resources relaxed greatly.
 In the glacial northeast preceding the Early Archaic age, the inhabiting occupants' energy capture strategies were vastly different from those adapted from the warmer weather of the Archaic.
 Groups of inhabitants in this much colder and harsher climate adapted techniques and habits with the aim of conserving energy and maximizing utility.
 This meant that much smaller bands of people would remain together throughout the year, ensuring less of a strain on a particular area.
 The smaller demand that a small band of hunters in this cold climate imposed was much easier to cope with the scarcity of available resources.
 Less mouths to feed meant that kills could be made less often, and with more gain per member.
 In the newer, warmer climate of the Archaic age, groups could be larger without added strain on local resources.
 The increase in faunal growth in this warmer and wetter climate also gave new possibilities in the social interaction between separate groups and societies.
-Mobility became easier and safer, and was less of a necessity pushing outward for survival and more of a pull-factor, enticing the hungry and opportunistic Archaic Indians who, at this time, were much more social due to the lack of glacial scarcity.
+Mobility became easier and safer, and was less of a necessity pushing outward for survival and more of a pull-factor, enticing the hungry and opportunistic Archaic Natives who, at this time, were much more social due to the lack of glacial scarcity.
 "In brief, Early Archaic settlement is thought to have been characterized by: (1) settlement systems emphasizing logistically based organizational strategies, incorporating variations in Binford and Binford's (1966) base camp/extraction-station dichotomy (e.g. Chapman 1985; Gardner 1977, 1983 Goodyear et al. 1979; House and Wogaman 1978; Morse 1971, 1977) or alternatively (2) frameworks emphasizing a high degree of residential mobility".